 Farming activity is varied, ranging from berry farming, egg farms, organic produce, and tree farming.
-Much of the economic viability of farming is tied to access to local markets, including the six farmers markets operating in the County: Olympia Farmers Market, West Olympia Farmers Market, Tumwater Farmers Market, Lacey Community Market, Tenino Farmers Market, and Yelm Farmers Market.
+Much of the economic viability of farming is tied to access to local markets, including the six farmers markets operating in the County: Olympia Farmers Market, Tumwater Farmers Market, Lacey Community Market, Tenino Farmers Market, and Yelm Farmers Market.
 Direct-to-institution relationships are also increasing in importance, including sales to schools and hospitals.
 The County is centrally-situated between the Seattle-Tacoma and Portland metropolitan areas, two large markets experiencing a resurgence of interest in local foods.
 The South of the Sound Community Land Trust maintains a South Sound Direct Sales Farm Map which lists many local farms engaging in direct-market sales.
-Additionally, the Thurston Food System Council was recently formed as a grassroots citizens organization composed of a diverse group of community stakeholders empowered by the community and recognized by local government to foster collaboration and active engagement in the local food system.
+Additionally, the South Sound Food System Network was formed in 2016 as a grassroots citizens organization composed of a diverse group of community stakeholders to foster collaboration and active engagement in the local food system.

 - (2013) Agriculture: A Cornerstone of Thurston County’s Economy, Lucas Patzek, WSU Extension.

 - (2013-2003) Washington Annual Agriculture Bulletin, USDA National Agricultural Statistics Service.

 - (2012) Thurston County Agricultural Protection, American Farmland Trust.